The Truth About Stevia and Fatty Liver Disease (Read This Before Buying)

 Other studies conducted by various other health experts and organizations had similar findings.

-BUT there is one study in particular which hat completely opposite findings to the aforementioned studies.
-It is true, this one was made on mice – but that’s how most studies are done, at least in their initial stages.
+BUT there is one study in particular that had completely opposite findings to the aforementioned results.
+It is true, this one was made on mice, but that’s how most studies are done, at least in their initial stages.

-You can read the entire study here, but the bottom line is that Stevia administration in mice increased their ALT and AST levels (which are two of the most important markers of liver function), as well as liver cholesterol levels and triglycerides and cholesterol levels in male mice.
+You can read the entire study here, but the bottom line is that Stevia administration in mice increased their ALT and AST levels (which are two of the most important markers of liver function), as well as liver cholesterol levels and triglycerides in male mice.

 This is pretty surprising, as all the other studies have had opposite results.